 Heavy periods – In this condition, you tend to bleed more than usual.
 You may also have extended periods, longer than your average 5-7 days.
 Heavy periods are mostly caused due to imbalances in hormone levels, especially progesterone and oestrogen.
-Other causes include vaginal infections, hypothyroidism, changes in diet or exercise, puberty, inflammation of the cervix, fibroids.
+Other reasons include vaginal infections, hypothyroidism, changes in diet or exercise, puberty, inflammation of the cervix, fibroids.

 Missing periods – In some cases, women don’t get their period at all.
 This condition is known as amenorrhea and can be primary or secondary.

 Primary amenorrhea – When you don’t get your first period by the age of 16, it is known as primary amenorrhea.
-Causes include delay in puberty, issue with the pituitary gland, congenital defect in the reproductive system.
+Causes include delay in puberty, issue with the pituitary gland, and congenital defect in the reproductive system.

 Painful periods – While cramps are normal during the beginning of your period; some women experience severe pain throughout their periods.
-These extremely painful periods are generally due to an underlying medical condition such as pelvic inflammatory disease, fibroids, and endometriosis.
+These painful periods are generally due to an underlying medical condition such as pelvic inflammatory disease, fibroids, and endometriosis.